-Whether you're crafting a landing page, a sales page, ad copy, or any other type of content, the headline is going to be the first connection between YOU and the audience.
+Whether you're crafting a landing page, a sales page, ad copy, or any other type of content, the headline is going to be the first connection between you and the audience.

-Spend a lot of time crafting a headline that does one or more things:
+Be sure to spend some time crafting a headline that does one or more things:

 - Builds curiosity